2qp/cloudfirestoreping/README.md

 # cloud firestore ping Test

+ping / measuring the time of Firebase Cloud Firestore data retrieval.

+create projects with different cloud firestore locations / Regional / multi-Regional ( Data Center Locations ) to compare data retrieval time.

-ping / measuring the time of Firebase Cloud Firestore data retrieval PS : idk if this the correct way to messure it but it is what it is :rage3:
+PS : idk if this the correct way to messure it but it is what it is :rage3:

 ## Requirements